Another Word For SOME

 sometimes

-Verb : On certain occasions, or in certain circumstances, but not always.
+Verb : On some occasions, over some periods, or in certain circumstances, but not always.

 Verb : (obsolete) On a certain occasion in the past; once.